Tigers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has two doubles, four home runs, 22 walks and 17 RBI (27 total hits).
+- Adley Rutschman has 27 hits with two doubles, four home runs, 22 walks and 17 RBI.

 Rutschman Recent Games